 Hate crime legislation in Croatia

-A hate crime shall mean a criminal offence committed on account of a person's race, colour, religion, national or ethnic origin, language, disability, gender, sexual orientation or gender identity.
-Unless a more severe punishment is explicitly prescribed by this Code, such conduct shall be taken as an aggravating circumstance
+A hate crime shall mean a criminal offence committed because of a person's race, colour, religion, national or ethnic origin, language, disability, gender, sexual orientation or gender identity.
+Unless a more severe punishment is explicitly prescribed by this Code, such conduct shall be taken as an aggravating circumstance.

-The prison sentence of at least ten years or long-term imprisonment shall be:
+The following shall be punished by imprisonment for a term of at least ten years or by long-term imprisonment:

 (…)